clusterinthecloud/joss-paper/paper.md

 ---
-title: Cluster in the Cloud
+title: Cluster in the Cloud: Scaleable, heterogeneous and affordable batch computing
 tags:
   - cloud computing
   - terraform